aabbddoouu/PJE_navROS/README.md

   - cause : old version with a wrong commit : [Github issue](https://github.com/ros-planning/navigation/issues/959)
   - solution : update to new version

-- Hector Slam *teleports* map when walking in a straight corridor (same map)
+- Hector Slam *teleports* the map when walking in a straight corridor (parallel walls)
   - cause : ??? maybe it doesn't use odometry ?
 But the fram odom is passed as an argument when calling the node ...
   - solution : ???

-- When turning (slow and no linear speed), Karto slam sometimes shifts the map *
+- When turning (slow turn and no linear speed), Karto slam sometimes shifts the map
+  - cause :
-  - cause : odometry ??
+    - odometry ??
 But gmapping uses odometry and doesnt suffer from this problem (or as much)
+    - Loop enclosing ?
   - solution : ???